HarshitSohaney/ECE496/README.md

 2. run npm install

-3. run npm run dev to start the server
+3. run npm start to start the server